Skip to content

 The ado-aw compiler binary is distributed via GitHub Releases with SHA256 checksum verification.
 The AWF binary is distributed via GitHub Releases with SHA256 checksum verification.
 Docker is sourced via the DockerInstaller@0 ADO task.

 The following domains are always allowed.
-Most are defined in CORE_ALLOWED_HOSTS in allowed_hosts.rs; host.docker.internal is the exception — it is added by the standalone compiler in generate_allowed_domains (src/compile/common.rs) because standalone pipelines always use MCPG, which needs host access from the AWF container:
+Most are defined in CORE_ALLOWED_HOSTS in allowed_hosts.rs; host.docker.internal is the exception — it is added by generate_allowed_domains (src/compile/common.rs) for any target that uses AWF (standalone and 1es targets), but not for job or stage targets.
+AWF-sandboxed agents need host.docker.internal to reach MCPG and SafeOutputs MCP servers running on the host:

 Host PatternPurpose